r-smith/deceptifeed/README.md

 sudo make install
 ```

-## Getting started
+## Usage

 ### Option 1: Use the installation script

 If you're on a supported system, run `install.sh` or `make install`, as described in the previous section.

-- Deceptifeed is set up to run as a background service.
+- Deceptifeed runs as a background service.
 Use `sudo systemctl status deceptifeed` to check its status.
-- To change the configuration, edit `/opt/deceptifeed/etc/config.xml`, then restart the service using `sudo systemctl restart deceptifeed`.
+- To modify the configuration, edit `/opt/deceptifeed/etc/config.xml`, then restart the service with `sudo systemctl restart deceptifeed`.

 ```
 /opt/deceptifeed/